jiajunzhangnlp/EUREKA-MangoNMT/README.md

 make

 Notes:
 It is tested on Ubuntu server.
+More threads lead to more efficient training.

 More details about the attention-based NMT (with bidirectional LSTM encoding and feed-input), the relationship between codes and NMT model, see EUREKA-MangoNMT.pdf.